lubuntu-team/manual/source/3/3.2/3.2.20/Picom_Configuration.rst

 Usage
 ------
-The :guilabel:`Shadow` tab manages how compton draws shadows.
+The :guilabel:`Shadow` tab manages how picom draws shadows.
 To toggle enable client side shadows press the :guilabel:`Enable client side shadows on windows` checkbox.
 The :guilabel:`Color of shadow` lets you change the color of shadows from windows.
 The field for :guilabel:`The blur radius for shadows` changes how big to blur the shadows. :guilabel:`The left offset for shadows` is how far to move the shadows to the left with a larger number makes the shadow appear farther to the right. :guilabel:`The top offset for shadows` the larger the number farther down the shadow appears below the window. :guilabel:`The translucency for shadows` is how opaque or clear to make the shadows 1 is opaque shadows and 0 is clear.
 The :guilabel:`Crop shadows of maximized windows from extended displays` checkbox does not have shadows across multimonitor layouts on other monitors from windows on another.

 .. image:: window_effects.png